umeshkannakb/my-codeworks-HDLBits/README.md

 # my-codeworks-HDLBits
-This repository contains solution to all the
+This repository contains solution to all the problems of HDLBits website